Casa da Hermínia.

-The project located in the heart of the art district in the city centre of Porto.
-The refurbished apartment is situated on the 3rd Floor and oriented with both fronts to east-south and west-north opening with room-height windows for the sun to flood the space.
-The initial traditional room division was a point that we had to reorganize to create a modern way of living in a 80 m2 Apartment.
+Casa da Herminia is in the city centre of Porto.
+The apartment is situated on the 3rd Floor and oriented east-south and west-north, opening with room-height windows to guarantee a light flooded living space.
+The traditional room division was a point that had to be reorganized, to create a more open space in this 80 m2 Apartment.
 The initial idea was to open the kitchen to the living room for a better communication and interaction.
-The Kitchen had to be enlarged and merged with the adjacent storage room.
-In that way the second bathroom had to give its space for the new storage of the house.
+The Kitchen had also to be merged with the adjacent storage room.
+In that way, the second bathroom had to give its space for the new storage of the house.

-When it came to material composition, it was quite clear from the beginning, when we entered the building.
-We found these beautiful tiles from 1960s on the walls that paired so well with the light beige Terrazzo accentuated with black marble stone grains, walking up the steps to the upper floors.
+When it came to material composition, it was quite clear from the beginning, while entering the building.
+Beautiful tiles from 1960s on the walls paired so well with the light beige Terrazzo, accentuated with black marble stone grains, climbing the steps to the upper floors.
 Terrazzo is called “Marmorite” in local builders’ language and has a long tradition in Portuguese households.
-But for some reason it got forgotten for some time.
-Due to its state and aesthetic aspect after 50 years of use, we knew it would be the right material for the wet surfaces of the apartment.
+Due to its state and aesthetically perfect aspect after 50 years of use, we knew it would be the right and durable material for the wet surfaces of the apartment.
 “Marmorite” is very close to the Italian Terrazzo in its way of crafting but slightly different in its ingredients.